apache/arrow/docs/source/format/DissociatedIPC.rst

 After sending the last tagged IPC body message, the server should maintain the connection and wait for tagged ``<free_data>`` messages.
-The structure of these ``<free_data>`` messages is simple:
-1 or more unsigned, little-endian 64-bit integers which indicate the addresses/offsets that can be freed.
+The structure of these ``<free_data>`` messages is simple: one or more unsigned, little-endian 64-bit integers which indicate the addresses/offsets that can be freed.

-Once there are no more outstanding addresses to be freed, the work for this connection is complete.
+Once there are no more outstanding addresses to be freed, the work for this stream is complete.

 Client Sequence
 ---------------

-A client for this protocol needs to asynchronously handle both the data and metadata streams of messages which may either both come from the same server or different servers.
+A client for this protocol needs to concurrently handle both the data and metadata streams of messages which may either both come from the same server or different servers.
 Below is a flowchart showing how a client might handle the metadata and data streams: